Bengal BJYM leader shot dead at home; one held | Law-Order

 Bengal BJYM leader shot dead at home; one held

-A 37-year-old Bharatiya Janata Yuva Morcha BJYM leader was shot dead at his home in West Bengals Uttar Dinajpur district and the police arrested one person in this connection, an official said on Monday.Mithun Ghosh, a local leader of the BJPs youth wing, was fired upon at around 9.30 pm on Sunday.
+A 37-year-old Bharatiya Janata Yuva Morcha BJYM leader was shot dead at his home in West Bengals Uttar Dinajpur district and the police arrested one person in this connection, an official said on Monday.Mithun Ghosh, district vice-president of the BJPs youth wing, was fired upon at around 9.30 pm on Sunday.

 - Country: